Known for his “sensuous and exuberant” performances (The Millbrook Independent),

 Ravel’s Le Tombeau de Couperin, Stravinsky’s Pulcinella Suite and Rimsky Korsakov’s

 Scheherazade.
-This season, Aleh is a featured soloist in Mozart's Quartet for Oboe
+He has also been a featured soloist in Mozart's Quartet for Oboe

 and Strings as well as Henri Tomasi's Evocations for solo oboe.
-He appears regularly
+Mr. Remezau has

-with the Esprit Orchestra, performing as both Principal Oboist and solo English horn.
+regularly with the Esprit Orchestra, performing as both Principal Oboist and solo

 Mr. Remezau was an inaugural member of The Orchestra Now – a training orchestra